Daniel-KM/Omeka-S-module-IiifServer/README.md

 First version of this plugin was built for the [Bibliothèque patrimoniale] of [Mines ParisTech].
 This [Omeka S] module is a rewrite of the [Universal Viewer plugin for Omeka] by [BibLibre] with the same features.
-Next, it was , but separated into three
-modules: the IIIF server, the [Image Server] and the viewer [Universal Viewer].
+Then it was separated into three modules: the IIIF server, the [Image Server] and the viewer [Universal Viewer].
 This viewer integrates the tiler [Zoomify] that was used the plugin [OpenLayers Zoom] for [Omeka Classic] and another tiler to support the [Deep Zoom Image] tile format.